krobbi/advent-of-code/README.md

 * [json](https://crates.io/crates/json) - JSON parsing in 2015 day 12
 * [md5](https://crates.io/crates/md5) - MD5 hashing in 2015 day 4

+Despite avoiding dependencies for puzzle solutions, I am using [microlp](https://crates.io/crates/microlp) (a linear solver) for 2025 day 10 part 2.
+I got stuck on this part, and other users used similar libraries to solve this.

 ## Credits
 Advent of Code was created by [Eric Wastl](https://was.tl/) and is a registered trademark in the United States.
 This repository is not affiliated with Advent